 Dr. Butte investigates the mechanisms of disease on a molecular level, tracking disorders from the mutation of one DNA nucleotide to the subsequent impairment of the immune response.

 He isolates the underpinning systemic causes of rare immune diseases, developing treatments for one-of-a-kind patients considered medical mysteries.
 He is even designing a process that uses humanized mice to make it faster to validate, and therefore treat, rare human genetic diseases.

 Every case stimulates Dr. Butte’s heart and his intellect.
 He keeps patients’ pictures—and exomes—pinned to his walls.

 “These cases are experiments of nature.
 If we can see how these diseases work, then we can see how nature works,” says Dr. Butte.

-A drive to learn how nature—specifically the immune system—works drive Dr. Butte’s explorations in the budding field of mechanobiology.
+A passion to learn how nature—specifically the immune system—works drives Dr. Butte’s explorations in the budding field of mechanobiology.